Welcome

 a new year, yay.

-a composer for whom I have much respect, and a guy for whom I have much love.
-We will be
+composer for whom I have much respect, and a guy for whom I have much love.
+We will be performing

 In Charleston, I'll still be at Mistral on Tuesdays and Mercato on Fridays (when I'm not in Chicago,